 Break it Down

 No matter how big or small your home, trying to take on cleaning the entire space at once will likely leave you exhausted and probably mean you won’t do a complete and thorough job.
-Instead, do one room a day (or a week) until your entire home is refreshed and renewed for spring.
+So instead, do one room a day (or a week) until your entire home is refreshed and renewed for spring.

 Don’t Be Afraid to Toss Things